matthewmueller/json-to-dom/Readme.md

 ## Design

-* json-to-dom assumes the tags you are interested in are classes and that you are looking to replace `innerText`.
+json-to-dom assumes the tags you are interested in are **classes** and that you are looking to replace `innerText`.
 I'm looking for ways to make this more flexible.

+### Arrays

-* When json-to-dom encounters an arrays, it will repeat that block, even if you don't have any tags to match:
+json-to-dom will iterate over the selected block, even if you don't have any matched tags:

 ```html
 <ul class="people">